fiolj/sparta/doc/web/react.rst

    A+ + e -> A

-IMPORTANT NOTE: Ambipolar recombination reactions are not yet supported in SPARTA.
+.. important:: Ambipolar recombination reactions are not yet supported in SPARTA.

 --------------